 Mandatory Policy

-The board expects all board members, employees, volunteers, consultants, vendors, contractors, students, and other parties maintaining any relationship with the school district to act with integrity, due diligence, and in accordance with all laws in their duties involving the school district’s resources.
-The board is entrusted with public dollars and no one connected with the school district should do anything to erode that trust.
+The board expects all board members, employees, volunteers, consultants, vendors, contractors, students, and other parties maintaining any relationship with the district to act with integrity, due diligence, and in accordance with all laws in their duties involving the district’s resources.
+The board is entrusted with public dollars, and no one connected with the district should do anything to erode that trust.

-Internal control is the responsibility of all employees of the school district.
-The superintendent, chief financial officer, business manager, and board secretary [or designee] are responsible for developing internal controls designed to prevent and detect fraud, financial impropriety, or fiscal irregularities within the school district subject to review and approval by the board.
-Administrators will be alert for any indication of fraud, financial impropriety, or irregularity within the administrator’s area of responsibility.
+Internal controls are used to help ensure the integrity of district financial and accounting information.
+Adherence to district-established internal control procedures is the responsibility of all employees of the district.
+The superintendent, chief financial officer, business manager, and board secretary shall be responsible for developing internal controls designed to prevent and detect fraud, financial impropriety, or fiscal irregularities within the district subject to review and approval by the board.
+Administrators shall be alert for any indication of fraud, financial impropriety, or irregularity within the administrator’s area of responsibility.

-Any employee who suspects fraud, impropriety, or irregularity will report their suspicions immediately to their immediate supervisor, the superintendent, the business manager, or a member of the Finance/Audit Committee.
-The superintendent will have primary responsibility for any necessary investigations and will coordinate investigative efforts with the board’s legal counsel, auditing firm, and other internal or external departments and agencies including law enforcement officials as the superintendent may deem appropriate.
+Any employee who suspects fraud, impropriety, or irregularity shall report their suspicions immediately to their immediate supervisor and/or the superintendent, the business manager, or a member of the Finance/Audit Committee.
+The superintendent shall have primary responsibility for any necessary investigations and will coordinate investigative efforts with the board’s legal counsel, auditing firm, the Iowa Auditor of State’s Office, and other internal or external departments and agencies, including law enforcement officials, as the superintendent may deem appropriate.

-In the event the concern or complaint about a potential financial impropriety involves the superintendent, the concern will be brought to the attention of the board president, or vice president, who will be empowered to contact the board’s legal counsel, insurance agent, auditing firm, and any other agency to investigate the concern or complaint.
-As the elected leader of the board, the board president will manage the board and related actions including board meetings, analysis of information related to concerns and/or complaints, and all communication internally and externally to the district.
+In the event the concern or complaint involves the superintendent, the concern shall be brought to the attention of the board president or vice president, who shall be empowered to contact the board’s legal counsel, Iowa Auditor of State’s Office, insurance agent, auditing firm, and any other agency to investigate the concern or complaint.

-The superintendent will ensure the state auditor is notified of any suspected embezzlement or theft pursuant to Iowa law.
-The superintendent is authorized to order a complete forensic audit if, in the superintendent’s judgment, such an audit would be useful and beneficial to the school district.
+The superintendent or board president shall ensure the Iowa Auditor of State’s Office is notified as required by law of any suspected embezzlement, theft, or other financial irregularity pursuant to Iowa law.
+The superintendent and/or board president in coordination with the Iowa Auditor of State’s Office, will determine whether to conduct a complete or partial audit.
+The superintendent is authorized to order a complete forensic audit if, in the superintendent’s judgment, such an audit would be useful and beneficial to the district.
 In the event there is an investigation, records will be maintained for use in the investigation.
-Individuals found to have altered or destroyed records will be subject to disciplinary action up to and including termination.
+Individuals found to have altered or destroyed records will be subject to disciplinary action, up to and including termination.

 Adopted: 5/09